Are you writing a novel or collection of stories? Get a professional assessment and advice on your work.

 If you are looking for advice on your manuscript, I can help.
 If you would like to discuss the service, and how to submit your manuscript for an assessment, contact me.
 I’m open for queries now.

 The fees for this service can vary widely, depending on the length of your manuscript, the type of work, and specific requests on the speed of delivery.
-Typical manuscripts can range from 10000 to 80000 words, with assessments ranging from $300 to $1000.
-For short fiction, stories can be assessed individually for a base fee of $125 for up to 15 double-spaced pages (roughly 4000 words), with additional fees for longer short fiction or novellas.
+Typical manuscripts can range from 15000 to 80000 words, with assessments ranging from $500 to $1250.
+For short fiction, stories can be assessed individually for a base fee of $200 for up to 15 double-spaced pages (roughly 4000 words), with additional fees for longer short fiction.

 The architecture of this novel is faultlessly conceived; the construction of the storytelling is meticulously crafted.
 Hardcastle has an abiding sympathy for the neglected rural poor.
 The characters we love will break our hearts; the low-lifes we fear are no less indelibly rendered.
 There is an aura of foreboding — of tragic inevitability — to the collision course of their lives.
 And, speaking strictly as a former wrestler, the details are true.